skip to main content

 Borrowing

-Couple shaking hands with a loan officer
+Couple in bank, shaking hands with an employee

 You may be surprised to learn that lenders review more than just your credit score before making a decision.
 There’s a lot more that goes into a loan application review.
 It’s not just about having excellent credit, although that will get you halfway there.
 Below are two of the major factors that lenders look to when making a loan decision.